GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/README.md

 ## Builders

-While you can easily use existing [Docker](https://hub.docker.com/) with Apptainer it is more efficient to package your code in the [Singularity Image Format](https://apptainer.org/docs/user/latest/definition_files.html) (SIF) using the `apptainer build` command.
+While you can easily use existing [Docker/OCI](https://hub.docker.com/) containers with Apptainer it is more efficient to package your code in the [Singularity Image Format](https://apptainer.org/docs/user/latest/definition_files.html) (SIF) using the `apptainer build` command.
 We demonstrate using the HPC Toolkit to create a _build instance_ that you can use to create SIF images.
 We also provide a _custom build step_ that will allow you to use [Google Cloud Build](https://cloud.google.com/build?hl=en) to create SIF images on our serverless CI/CD platform.

+### Before you begin
+Most of the examples here use Cloud Build to build Apptainer containers, those containers are then stored in an [Artifact Registry](https://cloud.google.com/artifact-registry) repository.
+Therefore, if you don't already have an Artifact Registry (AR) repository, you should create one as described [here](https://cloud.google.com/artifact-registry/docs/repositories/create-repos#description).
+The Cloud Build configuration defaults for the examples assume a mulit-region AR repo with the location `us-docker.pkg.dev`.
+If you create or use a regional AR repo you will need to use the `--substitutions` flag when you submit builds to Cloud Build to change the default location.

+In addition to an AR repo to store containers, you will need to create a custom Apptainer `build step` that the example Cloud Build configurations use to build containers.
+Creation of the custom apptainer build step is described [here](./builders/cloud/README.md#apptainer-build-step).

 ## Clusters